Greg Gagne (wrestler): World Wrestling Entertainment and its predecessors

-Gagne's second appearance in the WWF was on April 24, 1980, where he defeated preliminary wrestler Jose Estrada in a match for WWF-TV Tapings at MSG.
+On April 24, 1980, Gagne defeated preliminary wrestler Jose Estrada in a match taped for television at MSG.
+By this time, the promotion had changed its name to the World Wrestling Federation (WWF).

-Gagne's third and final appearance in the WWF was at the Showdown at Shea event on August 9, 1980, where he defeated Rick McGraw.
+Gagne next appeared for the WWF at the Showdown at Shea event on August 9, 1980, where he defeated Rick McGraw.
+This was his last match for the promotion.

+Gagne made a return to WWE at the WWE Hall of Fame ceremony on April 1, 2006, to induct his father into the Hall of Fame.

 Other promotions

-Apart from the WWF, Gagne made some other rare appearances in other territories, though many of these appearances would be the result of the AWA exchanging their talent with other promotions.
+Apart from the WWF, Gagne made rare appearances in other territories, though many of these appearances would be the result of talent exchanges with the AWA.

-In 1976, Gagne would make his first appearance in wrestling outside his father's promotion, appearing at a Central States Wrestling event, where Gagne teamed up with Pat O' Connor to take on the team of Baron von Raschke and Ernie Ladd.
+In 1976, Gagne would make his first appearance in wrestling outside his father's promotion, appearing at a Central States Wrestling (CSW) event, where Gagne teamed up with Pat O' Connor to take on the team of Baron von Raschke and Ernie Ladd.

 Gagne's final appearance in CSW was when Gagne teamed up with Jim Brunzell to defeat the team of Bennie Ramirez and Moose Morowski.

 Gagne would make multiple appearances through the course of 1977 and 1978 at NWA St. Louis Wrestling and Maple Leaf Wrestling, where he often would be paired up with Jim Brunzell to defend their AWA World Tag Team Titles.

-Gagne would later appear in the Memphis-based Continental Wrestling Association, where he and Brunzell would successfully defend their titles against the team of Frankie Laine and Mike Boyer.
+Gagne would later appear in the Memphis-based Continental Wrestling Association (CWA), where he and Brunzell would successfully defend their titles against the team of Frankie Laine and Mike Boyer.

 Through the course of 1982 and 1984, Gagne would often travel to Japan and make appearances for All Japan Pro Wrestling, where he would team with Jim Brunzell as well.

 On May 11, 1984, Gagne and Brunzell appeared at a Georgia Championship Wrestling event, where they defeated the team of Jimmy Duke and Rooster Griffin.

 On September 19, 1985, Gagne appeared at a Jim Crockett Promotions event, where he teamed up with Sgt.
-Slaughter (as Brunzell by the time left the AWA for the WWF) to take on the team of Nick Bockwinkel and Larry Zbyszko.
+Slaughter (as Brunzell by the time had left the AWA for the WWF) to take on the team of Nick Bockwinkel and Larry Zbyszko.
 Bockwinkel and Zbyszko would win the match by disqualification.

 Gagne's last appearance outside the AWA would come in 1988, at a CWA event, where he defeated Terry Adonis.